Sky TV nabs former Foodstuffs marketing boss Steve Bayliss

 Read more:

-• Steve Bayliss on Stickman became iconic
+• Steve Bayliss on the iconic Stickman

 Bayliss has a reputation of a savvy marketer, who has proven himself adept at juggling both data-driven and creative aspects of the job across his various roles over the years.